Skip to content

 June 23, 1792, the young Commonwealth created Shelby County from Jefferson County.
 Shelby was named in honor of Isaac Shelby, 1st and 5th governor.
 Shelbyville is the county seat.
 Other localities include: Bagdad, Chestnut Grove, Christianburg, Clark, Clay Village, Cropper, Finchville, Harrisonville, Hemp Ridge, Hooper, Mt.
 Eden, Mulberry, Olive Branch, Peytona, Pleasureville, Scotts Station, Simpsonville, Southville, Todds Point and Waddy.
 The 12th county created covers 386 square miles.

-June 23, 1866, H. Howard Gratz revived the Kentucky Gazette after the Civil War had ended, and the paper ran till 1910.
+On June 23, 1866, H. Howard Gratz revived the Kentucky Gazette after the Civil War had ended, and the paper ran until 1910.
+John and Fielding Bradford printed the 1st issue in August 1787, lasting until 1840.

 Localtonians wish a Happy Birthday to Paducah native Irvin Shrewsbury Cobb, born in 1876.
 At one point, he was the highest-paid staff reporter in the U.S.

 Localtonians wish a Happy Anniversary to Alben W. Barkey and Dorothy Brower, who wed in 1903.
-Unfortunately, Dorothy died in 1947, and Barkley remarried while he was V.P.
+Unfortunately, Dorothy died in 1947 when Alben sat in the Senate.
+Barkley remarried two years later when was the V.P.

 Localtonians wish a Happy Birthday to Louisville native Helen Humes, born in 1913.
-Helen helped shape and define the sound of vocal swing music.
+Helen shaped and defined the sound of vocal swing music.

 Localtonians wish a Happy Anniversary to Keen Johnson and Eunice Nichols, who wed in 1917.
 Keen became our 45th governor and the only journalist to hold the office.

-June 23, 1919, Man o’ War traveled to Aqueduct and won the 29th running of the 5F Hudson Handicap for two-year-olds in 1:01.60.
-He carried 130 lbs. which is unheard of these days in the juvenile ranks.
-Conceding 21 lbs., he stretched out easily and won unchallenged by 1 1/2 lengths.
-The winner earned $2,825 in the $3,500 purse.
+June 23, 1919, Man o’ War ran his fourth race in June, all in New York.
+He won Aqueduct’s 29th running of the 5F Hudson Handicap for two-year-olds in 1:01.60.
+He carried 130 pounds, which is unheard of those days for the juvenile ranks.
+Conceding 21 pounds he stretched out easily winning by 1 1/2 lengths.
+His connections earned $2,825 in the $3,500 purse.

 On June 23, 1923, James I. Hamilton, 62, one of the largest land owners in Garrard County, died instantly at 11:00 am in a pistol duel with Ciell Pointer, 35, a tenant on his farm.
 Ciell received one flesh wound walked to a neighbor and called the sheriff.
 The sheriff escorted him to jail and later to Lexington for fear of mob retribution and arrested him for murder.